Image restoration using sparse approximations of spatially varying blur operators in the wavelet domain: Theoretical motivations

 Sparse approximations of integral operators have been theoretically analyzed in \cite{BCR, coifman1997wavelets}.
 Surprisingly this approach was never applied to the approximation of spatially varying blur operators.
 The closest application found in the literature deals with foveation \cite{CMY-Foveation}, but it is not adapted to a large class of kernels.

 We define an orthonormal wavelet basis of $\LL^2(\R)$ as the family of functions:

 Each $\psi_{j,m}$ is a dilated and translated of the mother wavelet $\psi$,

-Let us recall a typical result that motivate the proposed approach.
+Let us recall a typical result that motivates the proposed approach.
 We stick to the one-dimensional case for the ease of exposition.
 Since $H$ is a linear operator in a Hilbert space, it can be written as $H = \Psi \Theta \Psi^*$, where $\Theta: l^2 \rightarrow l^2$ is the matrix representation of the blur operator in the wavelet domain.
+Going from an infinite dimensional setting to a finite dimensional one can be performed by using projectors on linear subspaces of the multi-resolution analysis.
 Matrix $\Theta$ is characterized by the coefficients:

 \begin{thm}[Decay of $\theta_{j,m,k,n}$ -- \cite{BCR}] Supposing that: \begin{itemize} \item the wavelets are compactly supported with $\mathop{supp}(\psi_{j,m})=I_{j,m}$, \item the wavelets have $M$ vanishing moments, \item the operator $H$ belongs to the class of Calderon-Zygmund operators, meaning that $K$ satisfies: